ssaker18/tiny-search-engine-ssaker18/grading_Lab5-ssaker18.md

 ### Testing: 7/10

-* -1 for not separately testing undreadable directory and unwritable file tests.
+* -1 for not separately testing unreadable directory and unwritable file tests.
 * -2 for not pushing `testing.out` to your repo.

 ### Coding Style: 18/20